rkuma183/wilsonmar.github.io/_posts/2017-03-04-python-api-flask.md

    The `jsonify` function formats the result object to JSON formatting for display.

+   ### List Employees

-0. In your browser, go to the second URL:
+0. In your browser, go to the URL accessing the "employees" list route:

    <a target="_blank" href="http://127.0.0.1:5000/employees">http://127.0.0.1:5000/employees</a>